bagrow/jupyter-status/README.md

 # Jupyter Status
 Get a quick tabular summary of running Jupyter servers and kernels.
+Especially useful as a status board when embedded in your desktop using [GeekTool](https://www.tynsoe.org/v2/geektool/), [Ubersicht](http://tracesof.net/uebersicht/), [Conky](https://github.com/brndnmtthws/conky), or the like.

 ## Usage